jessecusack/cookiecutter-research-project/{{cookiecutter.project_name.replace(' ', '_').replace('-', '_')}}/README.md

 > If these don't execute, you might need to change the file permissions with `chmod u+x *.sh`.

 ## Project Structure
+This structure is adapted from the TIER protocol 4.0 (https://www.projecttier.org/tier-protocol/protocol-4-0/root/).
+Each folder and subfolder has to have a descriptive and meaningful name, contains the files that are supposed to be in there, and a readme file documents the content of each.
 {% set dir_name = cookiecutter.project_name.replace(' ', '_').replace('-', '_') -%}

 ```